 We ended up following a quasi-agile model for development.
 This meant keeping the project fairly narrow in scope and building iteratively.
 We set a few simple requirements up front, tried to see if we could build to them, added design refinements and real content if things were jelling, and agreed to be totally willing to jettison requirements if we what we had for a component wasn’t actually buildable.

 The table, as it turns out, is quite amazing.
 For our first exhibit, we’re using it to provide visiting information about neighboring institutions.
-We’re also using the table to present some media about the Getty—user-generated images from Flickr, slideshows of images of objects from our collection, and video that gives a taste of our multi-faceted organization.
+We’re also using the table to present some media about the Getty—user-generated images, slideshows of images of objects from our collection, and video that gives a taste of our multi-faceted organization.

 What we’ve discovered is that the table draws on people’s growing ease using gestures to engage with digital content—think iPhone and iPad.
 What’s more, we’re finding that the multi-user environment encourages conversation and exchange because it allows several people to “play” at the same time.
 People cluster in groups.
 If one of them doesn’t know how to engage, they watch someone else dragging and opening things by touching the surface of the screen, then try themselves and discuss what they find as they progress.
 The more people congregate, the more interest and conversation there is.